A CCCM certificate holder exhibits knowledge as a contract manager as it relates to the training & knowledge of the Uniform Commercial Code (UCC).

 - Degrees from outside the United States must be evaluated by an independent third party, such as World Education Services, Scholaro, Credit Eval, Info Check USA, or SpanTran.

 - One year of work experience in the contract management or related field.

-- A minimum of 80 hours of continuing professional education (see our Continuing Professional Education (CPE) Guide for details).
+- A minimum of 80 hours of CPE/CLP (see our Continuing Professional Education (CPE) Guide for details).

 Application Process & Fees: